-The government has announced that it is providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 with further funding available until 2020 to improve provision of physical education (PE) and sport in primary schools.
-This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary school head teachers.
+The government announced that it was to provide additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
+This funding which has been renewed for 2021-2022 –is provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary school headteachers.
 The money must be used to improve the provision of P.E. and school sport.

 Purpose of the Funding

 The School Sport Premium money is ring fenced and can only be spent on Physical Education and sport provision in school.
 Schools will be expected to spend the funding on improving and enhancing their provision of physical education and sport, but they will have the freedom to choose how to do this.
 Possible uses for the funding include: - hiring specialist PE teachers or qualified sports coaches to work alongside primary teachers when teaching PE - new or additional change4life clubs - paying for professional development opportunities in PE/Sport - providing cover to release primary teachers for professional development in PE/Sport - running sport competitions, or increasing participation in school games - buying quality assured professional development modules or materials for PE/Sport - providing places for pupils on after school sport clubs and holiday clubs.

 How will we spend our allocation at St Agnes'?